Ohio's Special Education Profiles

 The 2016-2017 profile also includes data on the following performance indicators:

 - Dropout rates (Indicator 2);

-When possible, data from Ohio's accountability system have been used for district-level reporting.
-Thus, the columns for graduation rates (Indicator 1) and participation and performance on state assessments (Indicator 3) contain the same Education Management Information System (EMIS) data used for creating the Local Report Card (LRC), filtered to reflect results of only students with disabilities.
-"NR" indicates that the data for a particular rating are not reported due to small group size, in order to ensure student privacy.
-"NR" can also mean that the LEA reported no students for the indicator.
+When possible, Ohio has used data from its accountability system for district-level reporting.
+Thus, the columns for graduation rates (Indicator 1) and participation and performance on state tests (Indicator 3) contain the same Education Management Information System (EMIS) data used for creating Ohio School Report Cards, filtered to reflect results for only students with disabilities.
+"NR" means that the data for an indicator are not reported due to small group size, to ensure student privacy.
+"NR" also can mean that the district or school reported no students for the indicator.
 Not all districts and community schools will have data for all indicators.

 For a detailed explanation of the indicators and their measurements see SPP/APR District-Level Data Reported to the Public.

-For additional information on the calculation of indicators taken directly from the Local Report Card click here.
+For more information on the calculation of indicators taken directly from the Ohio School Report Card’s, click here.

-Districts and community schools report their special education directors and suggest a special education contact through the Ohio Educational Directory System.
-While not all districts and community schools have staff in those roles, you can find names, addresses, and phone numbers for reported contacts here.
-The contact information is as of October 31, 2015 and will be updated annually.
+Districts and community schools report their special education contacts through the Ohio Educational Directory System.
+Contact names, addresses and phone numbers are available here.
+The contact information is current as of April 3, 2017, and will be updated annually.